aapokojo/productprimer/FINAL_DEPLOYMENT_STATUS.md

 **Date**: May 28, 2025
 **Status**: 🟢 **DEPLOYMENT READY**
-**Last Commit**: `7ee84c2c` - Complete dynamic transformation: Contentful-driven navigation and content
+**Last Commit**: `3570fd88` - Security fix: Replace exposed Contentful API credentials with placeholders

+⚠️ **SECURITY NOTE**: New API key generated and updated in local development.
+When deploying to production, ensure Vercel environment variables are updated with the new secure credentials.

 ---